StratusFearMe21/tree-sitter/README.md

 ## Steps

-1. Compile the parser you want with `tree-sitter generate`
-2. Move the parser from `src/parser.c`, into this library at `lib/src/imported_parser.c`

 a.
+Compile the parser you want with `tree-sitter generate`
+b.
+Move the parser from `src/parser.c`, into this library at `lib/src/imported_parser.c`

-If The parser has a `scanner.c`, move that into `lib/src/imported_scanner.c`
+  1. If The parser has a `scanner.c`, move that into `lib/src/imported_scanner.c`

-3. In the `imported_parser.c` file (and in the `imported_scanner.c` file), change all the `tree-sitter` includes to be local
+c.
+In the `imported_parser.c` file (and in the `imported_scanner.c` file), change all the `tree-sitter` includes to be local

 ```diff
 - #include "tree-sitter/parser.h"
 + #include "parser.h"
 ```
-  a.
-If you have an `imported_scanner.c`, include that in the parser file
+  1. If you have an `imported_scanner.c`, include that in the parser file

 ```diff
 + #include "imported_scanner.c"
 ```
-4. Compile a `compile_commands.json`
+d.
+Compile a `compile_commands.json`
 ```shell
 meson setup build --buildtype=release --cross-file=wasm.txt --default-library=static
 ```

-5. Run the transpiler
+e.
+Run the transpiler
 ```shell
 bash transpile.sh
 ```

-6. Run `cargo check`, there should be a small amount of errors.
+f.
+Run `cargo check`, there should be a small amount of errors.
 Fix them

   a.
 There is one error with an easy fix that is consistent.
   ```